heyqule/enemy_race_manager/Mod-Compatibility.md

 #### Rampant AI (limited, may have interferences)
 - It works with default settings.
 However, its AI code only work for "enemy" force.
 It does not affect custom enemy forces.
 - It may interfere with ERM custom attack groups.
-- New enemies placement does not work.
+- Its new enemies placement may not work.

 #### Combat Mechanic Overhaul
 - Have been causing unexpected issues.
 Expect anomalies when you use it.